-tl;dr just because you can optimize, doesn't mean it's worth the effort.
+Just because you can optimize doesn't mean it's worth the effort.
 Remember, the control system is just a drop in the bucket compared to the vision processing system.
 Look at overall CPU usage of a node relative to all others to determine if optimization is warranted.